Skip to content

 The editor is divided into three areas:

-- Menu panel: Navigation for structure, issues, events, data sources, and the component library
+• Menu panel: Navigation for structure, issues, events, data sources, component library, test IDs, and translations

 The editor supports the following capabilities: